Previous | Next

 —(1) In this Act, unless the context otherwise requires —

 “alteration” includes deterioration;

-“Authority” means the Port of Singapore Authority established under the Port of Singapore Authority Act (Cap.
-236);
+“Authority” means the Maritime and Port Authority of Singapore established under the Maritime and Port Authority of Singapore Act 1996;

 “beneficial interest” includes interests arising under contract and other equitable interests;

 “cargo ship” means any ship which is not a passenger ship;